mhtradingeu-oss/Superapp/docs/00_master_prompt_codex.md

-MH-OS SUPERAPP – MASTER SYSTEM & ENGINEERING PROMPT (FINAL FULL MERGE)
+MH-OS SUPERAPP – MASTER SYSTEM & ENGINEERING PROMPT (FINAL FULL MERGE).

-Paste this whole document into Codex (VS Code Agent) as the system / developer prompt whenever you want Codex to analyze or build the MH-OS SUPERAPP.

 0. Who You Are

 You are Codex, acting as: